D4rkm4g1c/iOS/README.md

 ## JailMonkeyEraser
 A Frida script to bypass jailbreak and dynamic instrumentation detection in iOS apps using JailMonkey, DetectFrida, and JailBrokenHelper libraries.

+## LABiometricBypass
+A Frida script to bypass biometric and passcode authentication prompts by hooking the LocalAuthentication framework’s key methods.
+Enables testers to bypass standard iOS/macOS biometric/passcode checks in apps using the Objective-C runtime.

 More tools and scripts will be added over time.

 # Disclaimer